AllThingsSmitty/must-watch-css/notes/README.md

 ## <a name='style-guide'>Have a style guide</a>
 Be consistent:
 * Are you going to write your own style guide or borrow someone else's?
 (Tip: check the references to see if anyone has a styleguide you already like)
-* Pixels vs. ems vs. percentages - are the all alowed?
+* Pixels vs. ems vs. percentages - are the all allowed?
 Are there any suggestions about when to use what?
 * Are you allowed to style IDs? elements?
 * White space?
 * Should all the CSS pass or be run through a linter?